mkner/robo-time/docs/also.rst

 PID controller design has proven to be tested and reliable for the dynamic balance and rapid response required for differential drive linear and lateral wheeled motion control.

-This PID controller has been fairly popular with thousands of downloads since its release.
+This PID controller has been popular with thousands of downloads since its release.

 Documentation is `here <https://robo-pid.readthedocs.io/en/latest/>`_